Eckersleyful/solita-exercise/README.md

 2:

-  The frontend is now running on localhost:your_port so open it in your browser and you should see the web application.
+  The frontend is now running on localhost:your_port, so open it in your browser and you should see the web application.

+If you have any issues or questions about the software, please contact me through the details left in the Academy application.

 ## Some thoughts

 The first design decision I had to do was regarding the large sizes of the given .csv files.